quick-fox-03/Decentralized-Autonomous-Organization-Corporate-Governance/README.md

 - **Create Proposals:** Users can submit new proposals with a description that gets recorded on the blockchain.
 - **Vote on Proposals:** Users can vote in favor or against a proposal.
 - **View Proposals:** Users can view details of proposals, including the description, vote counts, status, and proposer information.
+- **View Recent History:** Users can view the history of all closed proposals including the vote outcome.

 ---

 ## Technology Stack

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** HTML5, CSS3, Boostrap4, JavaScript
 - **Blockchain Interface:** Web3.js
 - **Ethereum Wallet:** MetaMask
 - **Smart Contract:** Solidity